THE NATION BLUE

 (TYM003/036) The Hymies were Brisbane’s answer to hardcore but with just the right amount of British punk thrown in to make it a little more interesting.
 They mixed eighties hardcore and seventies punk and glam to make fast, catchy songs that could tear your head off.
 On a good night, they were as good as it gets.
 On a bad night they were a shambles of drunken noise that sent everyone to the bar.
 Their songs (and sets) could over before you had a chance to ask the person beside you what they thought.

 (TYM004/038) The greatest power psych jam trio on earth are here on Tym records.
-TYM004 is a "non record club" limited edition release of 600 only, 7" 33 1/3 RPM singles with one song, with the affectionate working title of "Earthless 10th Anniversary Jam" , available on pre order in 100 blue vinyl along with 200 red available from December 7th at Meredith festival and at all the shows on their December tour of Australia.
-There will also be a very limited number of purple copies available from our good friends at Outer Battery records as USA import only.
+TYM004 is a limited-edition release of 600 only, 7″ 33 1/3 RPM singles with one song, with the affectionate working title of “Earthless 10th Anniversary Jam”.

 (TYM005) Adam Harding is a film maker, musician and songwriter originally from Geelong, Victoria but has been living in LA for quite some time with infrequent trips back to Australia.
-The last time I saw Adam was at a friends funeral a few years ago.
+The last time I saw Adam was at a friend’s funeral a few years ago.
 These are not the best places to see people.
-Adam is an amazing film maker having made filmclips and docos for many bands and artists.
+Adam is an amazing film maker having made film clips and docos for many bands and artists.
 He is also, annoyingly for us “normal” folk, a great songwriter and musician.
-His songs vary dramatically in style and genre and he collaborates with some truly inspring people.
-The song he's done for my club is with Murph from Dinosaur Jr and Bobb from Best Coast.
+His songs vary dramatically in style and genre, and he collaborates with some truly inspiring people.
+The song he’s done for my club is with Murph from Dinosaur Jr and Bobb from Best Coast.
 I think we’ll be hearing more from some of Adam’s incarnations in future club releases.